junsooshin/baseballsimulator/README.md

 ## Things to be implemented in the future:
-There are a lot of things to include in the baseball simulator, but pitcher management is the next thing to tackle, since right now the starting pitcher completes the entire game.
+There are a lot of things to include in the baseball simulator, but pitcher management is the next thing to tackle, since, right now, I assume that the starting pitcher completes the entire game.